 Technicians might choose to specialize in physician-based or hospital-based billing and coding.
 Additionally, some medical records and health information technicians become specialized in a specific field of medicine, such as gastroenterology or pediatrics.
 These billing and coding specialists have knowledge about the specific procedures of these medical specialties as it relates to billing and coding.

 Medical Billing and Coding Job Requirements

 Entry-level positions typically require completion of a certificate or an associate's degree program in medical billing and coding.
 These programs introduce students to commonly used classification systems, such as ICD-9, CPT, DSM-IV and HCPCS.
 Students engage in coursework that covers medical terminology and pathophysiology.
 They are trained in medical insurance and the various public and private providers, such as Medicare or Blue Cross/Blue Shield.
 Additionally, medical coders must have an understanding of laws and ethics related to health insurance, medical billing and the Health Insurance Portability and Accountability Act (HIPAA).

 According to the U.S. Bureau of Labor Statistics (BLS), employers typically prefer employees with certifications in the field, though this certification is not mandatory.
 The most common certification examination is the Certified Coding Assistant (CCA), which is administered through the American Health Information Management Association (AHIMA).
 This exam is typically taken after graduating from a training program.
 After acquiring a few years of work experience, technicians are eligible to sit for the Certified Coding Specialist (CCS) examination, which includes either a physician-based or hospital-based option.

 Medical Billing and Coding Career Outlook

-The BLS stated that the number of employed medical records and health information technicians was projected to grow 22 percent between 2012 and 2022, which was faster than average.
-These workers made a mean yearly wage of $37,710 in May 2013, according to the BLS.
+The BLS stated that the number of employed medical records and health information technicians was projected to grow 15% between 2014 and 2024, which is faster than average.
+These workers made a median yearly wage of $37,110 in May 2015, according to the BLS.